microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-05.md

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image100.png)
 - Trip the password exception again once the Status has gone from `Unk` to `Ok`.
   ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image101.png)
-You can search for Rob, should find it in the logs!
+You can search for Rob.
+You should find it in the logs!

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image102.png)
 First person to post a screenshot of the live log with the exception message wins the challenge :-)